EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The PRF constraint calculations must be done by considering that the total-pulse-width = 2 * :code:`pulseWidth` + :code:`pulseSeperation`
+The PRF constraint calculations must be done by considering that the total-pulse-width = 2 * :code:`pulseWidth` + :code:`pulseSeparation`

-where :code:`pulseWidth` is the user input pulse width per polarization and :code:`pulseSeperation` is the seperation between the pulses of the orthogonal polarization.
+where :code:`pulseWidth` is the user input pulse width per polarization and :code:`pulseSeparation` is the separation between the pulses of the orthogonal polarization.

 The :math:`NESZ` calculation is done with the pulse-width = :code:`pulseWidth`